jp-sypniewski/FlaskPypiApp/README.md

 This application is a full build of a mock-PyPI site, using the Flask web framework with SQLAlchemy and a SQLite database.
 Users register and log in to the application, at which point they may interact with the "packages" stored by the application.

+The project is built with the TalkPython series: Building data-driven web apps with Flask and SQLAlchemy.

 #### Purpose

 This project was undertaken first to utilize SQLAlchemy, with practice on the Flask framework and in the PyCharm IDE of additional benefit.